-For many school districts here in Florida, students have returned to the “classroom” – virtual or traditional brick-and-mortar – this week or will be returning next week.
+For many school districts here in Florida, students are preparing for back-to-school this week and next week.
 With the return to schooling, there is sure to be stress on students as they begin a new school year the same way the ended the last one – under the pressure of COVID-19.

 That stress, and some newfound freedom of being away from home (for some), could lead to experimentation with substance use.
 Substance use is considered using any mind-altering chemicals such as alcohol, illicit drugs, over-the-counter (OTC) medications, and prescription drugs that are not prescribed to the user by a doctor or taken as prescribed by the user.